Start9Labs/documentation/site/source/support/faq/faq-service-packaging.rst

 --------------------------------------------------------------------
 There are several things you will want to consider.
 Requirements include:

 #.
-Most importantly, pick a service you are passionate about seeing on embassyOS
+Most importantly, pick a service you are passionate about seeing on StartOS
 #.
 Make sure it is :ref:`Open Source <open-source>`
 #.
 A service that incorporates a 'self-hosting' option, or is capable of being self-hosted